 “If he’d said ‘I did this in spite of how much I love you’ that would have been easier to bear, but to say that beating up my mother was somehow an act of love to me – that was beyond the pale.”

-For years after this happened, Ann found it hard to trust a partner.
 The merest hint of violence or aggression from a partner would give her panic attacks and flashbacks.
-She sabotaging more than one relationship because she felt unsafe, to the consternation of boyfriends who insisted they would never hurt her.
+She was sabotaging more than one relationship because she felt unsafe, to the consternation of boyfriends who insisted they would never hurt her.

 Eventually she began a long term relationship with a man she always thought of as gentle and caring and protective.
 Sure, he screwed up in other ways.
 He could be irresponsible, selfish, insensitive or oblivious to her needs.
 But he never, ever made her feel physically threatened.